bifurcationkit/BifurcationKit.jl/docs/src/plotting.md

 # Plotting

+## Plotting branches

 Plotting is provided by calling `Plots.jl`.
 It means that to plot a branch `br`, you just need to call

 ```
 plot(br)
 ```

-where `br` is a branch computed after a call to `br,_ = continuation(...)`.
+where `br` is a branch computed after a call to `br, = continuation(...)`.
 You can use the keywords provided by `Plots.jl` and the different backends.
 You can thus call

 ```
 scatter(br)